amar-sheikh/access_control_app/README.md

 - Once the 24-hour period ends, the **consent automatically expires**.
 - The user must **request consent again** to access restricted content after expiration.

+Note: **There is no age restriction for content creator and content manager**